 26.6.1.4 Netting of Amounts Receivable

 A Customer may elect to treat as cash collateral the amount that the ISO determines will be owed to the Customer as of the day after the next regular weekly payment to the Customer and that will be payable to the Customer in the following regular weekly payment; provided, however, that (i) any such payment to the Customer may be adjusted by the ISO as necessary to correct for any error in this determination, and (ii) the Customer first enter into a security agreement with the ISO in a form acceptable to the ISO.
 At a minimum, the security agreement must grant to the ISO a continuing, first priority security interest in the Customer’s ISO receivables and authorize the ISO to file financing statements, as necessary, at Customer’s expense, to protect the ISO’s interest.

+26.6.2 Reserved for future use

 26.6.3 Alternative Security Arrangements